chocolate truffles in a heart shaped box on a wooden surface with roses and ribbon around

 Can I use chocolate chips?
 I recommend using chocolate bars instead because they will give you the best truffle consistency that chocolate chips can’t.

 Can I add flavorings to the truffles?
 Yes!
-Try adding a teaspoon of vanilla extract, bourbon, orange extract, raspberry extract or any other different flavors you can think of to the melted chocolate before chilling it.
+Try adding a tsp of vanilla extract, bourbon, orange extract, raspberry extract or any other different flavors you can think of to the melted chocolate before chilling it.

 How do I store the truffles?
 Store leftovers in an airtight container at room temperature for up to a week.